-What to do: Unplug by the Terranea Cove Beach or join group wellness-focused activities arranged by the Terranea Resort team like "Painting by the Sea," kayaking tours, guided coastal hikes, and more.
+What to do: Unplug at Terranea Cove Beach or join group wellness-focused activities arranged by the Terranea Resort team, including painting lessons, kayaking tours, guided coastal hikes, and more.
 Make a stop at the Wayfarer's Chapel, a popular religious site, to marvel at its architecture.
-Schedule your trip during spring to witness a whale migration at the Point Vicente Interpretive Center!
+Schedule your trip during spring to witness a whale migration at the Point Vicente Interpretive Center.

 Where to eat: Terranea Resort offers many dining options, so there is little reason to leave the property.
-Dine with a view at Nelson's, a cliff-top restaurant perched directly above coves, order Sunday brunch with mimosas at Catalina Kitchen, and pair Asian dishes with your choice of spirits at Bashi, which boasts of an extensive sake and soju list.
+Dine with a view at Nelson's, a cliff-top restaurant perched directly above coves; order Sunday brunch with mimosas at Catalina Kitchen; and pair Asian dishes with your choice of spirits at Bashi, which boasts an extensive sake and soju list.

 What to do: Looking to après-ski (or après-snowshoe, shop, or even a sleigh ride)?
 Hit the slopes at Bromley or Stratton, two award-winning ski resorts located near the hotel.
-Back at the hotel, arrange a bonfire and gather the ladies for a round of s'mores and hot chocolate.
+Back at the hotel, arrange a bonfire and gather everyone for a round of s'mores and hot chocolate.

-Where to eat: Stop by the Copper Grouse for a hot toddy and a meal that incorporates all the best ingredients Vermont has to offer.
+Where to eat: Stop by Copper Grouse for a hot toddy and a meal that incorporates all the best ingredients Vermont has to offer.
 For dinner, reserve a table at Raven's Den Steakhouse and Taproom.
-The restaurant offers wine on tap that your crew is sure to love!
+The restaurant offers wine on tap that your crew is sure to love.

 New Orleans, Louisiana

-Where to stay: For the jazz-loving group, The Troubadour is a Hilton hotel in New Orleans, centrally located just steps away from the iconic French Quarter and within walking distance to revived local theaters, one-of-a-kind boutiques, and historical areas.
-The hotel’s eclectic rooftop bar Monkey Board is the perfect space for celebratory occasions, offering panoramic views of New Orleans.
+Where to stay: For the jazz-loving group, The Troubadour is a Hilton hotel in New Orleans, centrally located just steps away from the iconic French Quarter and within walking distance of revived local theaters, one-of-a-kind boutiques, and historical areas.
+The hotel’s eclectic rooftop bar, Monkey Board, is the perfect space for celebratory occasions, offering panoramic views of New Orleans.

 Charleston, South Carolina

 Where to stay: For the bride who wants a quaint city excursion, Charleston’s historic charm provides a relaxing yet sophisticated bachelorette destination.
-The Historic District is the heart of the city, with a variety of accommodation options, including the Spectator, French Quarter Inn, and HarbourView Inn, all offering southern hospitality with an impressive variety of complimentary amenities, such as personal butlers, pillow menus, and artisanal in-room breakfasts.
+The Historic District is the heart of the city, with a variety of accommodation options, including the Spectator, French Quarter Inn, and HarbourView Inn.
+They all offer an impressive variety of complimentary amenities, such as personal butlers, pillow menus, and artisanal in-room breakfasts.

-What to do: Spend a day at the most popular city in South Carolina with a carriage tour of the city or leisurely perusing King Street’s boutiques and antique shops.
+What to do: Spend a day at the most popular city in South Carolina with a carriage tour of the sights or leisurely peruse King Street’s boutiques and antique shops.
 Take in a panoramic sunset aboard a Schooner Pride sailboat cruise.
-For a more inebriated option, try a Booze Cruise with Adventure Harbor Tours.
+For a more inebriated option, try the Booze Cruise with Adventure Harbor Tours.

-Where to eat: Indulge in elevated southern cuisine at Husk by chef Sean Brock, or grab dinner and drinks at Rarebit.
-If you prefer bar-hopping with your girls, head to King Street.
-Share punch bowls at the Cocktail Club, take in the 360 views of the historic district at Stars Rooftop Bar and Grill Room, or get cozy at the Republic Garden and Lounge.
-Gather your girls after a night out for a filling brunch at Poogan's Porch, a Charleston institution.
+Where to eat: Try the elevated southern cuisine at Husk by chef Sean Brock, or grab dinner and drinks at Rarebit.
+If you prefer bar-hopping, head to King Street.
+Share punch bowls at the Cocktail Club, take in the 360-degree views of the historic district at Stars Rooftop Bar and Grill Room, or get cozy at the Republic Garden and Lounge.
+Gather everyone after a night out for a filling brunch at Poogan's Porch, a Charleston institution.

 Cabo San Lucas, Mexico

 Where to stay: For brides who want a luxurious bachelorette weekend, book a flight to Cabo.
-Located at the tip of the Baja Peninsula, it's one of the world’s most diverse tourism destinations and a favorite of celebrities including George Clooney, Jennifer Aniston, and Julia Roberts.
+Located at the tip of the Baja Peninsula, it's one of the world’s most diverse tourist destinations and a favorite of celebrities including George Clooney, Jennifer Aniston, and Julia Roberts.
 "With Cabo being a longtime celebrity favorite, bachelorette parties can bank on feeling like Hollywood royalty," Avey says.
-For an all-around resort, try Chileno Bay Resort & Residences.
-Get pampered at the resort's Auberge Spa and dine at Comal overlooking the Sea of Cortés.
+For an all-around resort, try Chileno Bay Resort & Residences, where you can get pampered at the resort's Auberge Spa and dine at Comal overlooking the Sea of Cortés.

-What to do: Sites like the Arch and both Lovers' and Divorce beaches are always popular.
+What to do: Sites like The Arch, Lover's Beach, and Divorce Beach are always popular.
 For a more artsy trip, visit San Jose del Cabo’s Gallery District and join an art walk.
 Sailing, snorkeling, scuba diving, whale watching, surfing, and swimming with whale sharks (from September to April) are the recommended water activities.
 If you prefer an adventure on land, ride a camel through the desert, hike, or rent an ATV to explore the Baja Outback.

-Where to eat: Dedicate (most) meals to Mexican fare!
+Where to eat: Dedicate (most) meals to Mexican fare.
 Head to esteemed taco joint La Lupita Taco & Mezcal for classic tacos, Pitahayas for Mexican fusion, or Edith's for a more intimate Baja dinner.
-Of course, you have to taste-test mezcal!
-Head to The Cape at the Thompson Hotel for an Instagrammable, rooftop bar experience with your ladies or Acre to enjoy mezcal mixes in a relaxed setting.
+Of course, you have to taste-test mezcal.
+Head to The Cape at the Thompson Hotel for an Instagrammable rooftop bar experience or Acre to enjoy mezcal mixes in a relaxed setting.

 La Fortuna (Alajuela), Costa Rica

-What to do: Gal pals can bond over adrenaline-pumping adventure activities such as horseback riding, zip-lining, and hiking through the lava fields to the La Fortuna Waterfall.
-For a less physically demanding adventure, join a safari float tour along the Peñas Blancas River which ends with a chocolate field visit—tasting included.
+What to do: Pals can bond over adrenaline-pumping adventure activities such as horseback riding, zip-lining, and hiking through the lava fields to the La Fortuna Waterfall.
+For a less physically demanding adventure, join a safari float tour along the Peñas Blancas River, which ends with a chocolate field visit (tasting included).

-For more adventurous outdoor activities, Avey reminds groups to always pack extra water bottles, towels, and bug spray.
+For adventurous outdoor activities, Avey reminds groups to pack extra water bottles, towels, and bug spray.

 Jersey Shore, New Jersey

-Where to stay: For the group who wants the quintessential, wild bachelorette party scene, Jersey Shore is the perfect destination.
+Where to stay: For the group that wants the quintessential, wild bachelorette party scene, Jersey Shore is the perfect destination.
 Book rooms at the Borgata Hotel Casino & Spa, home to the $14 million Premier Nightclub, the award-winning Spa Tocarre, 161,000 square feet of gaming space, and dining establishments from the likes of Bobby Flay and Wolfgang Puck.
-To elevate their trip even more, girls can use FlyBorgata, which charters jet flights to Atlantic City.
+To elevate the trip even more, the crew can use FlyBorgata, which charters jet flights to Atlantic City.

-What to do: If you plan on hitting the town with your girls, why not rent a party bus?
+What to do: If you plan on hitting the town, why not rent a party bus?
 Sip on champagne en route and make the trip just as exciting as the destination.
 Unleash your inner Sherlock and solve Murder Mystery Company's interactive murder case over a private, three-course dinner.
 Book tickets to see a performance by Savage Men with dance moves à la Magic Mike in Atlantic City.
-Trust us, the night will be too hot to handle!
+Trust us, the night will be too hot to handle.

-Where to eat: Dine at pizza institution Razza or visit Batello, located on the Hudson with amazing views of the Manhattan skyline.
+Where to eat: Dine at the pizza institution Razza or visit Batello, located on the Hudson with amazing views of the Manhattan skyline.
 For a more upscale bar experience, head to Dullboy Bar or The Archer.
 You can also head over to Matthew's Food and Drink and order the gin-based 80's glam cocktail with edible glitter.
-Your crew will love the opportunity for an Instagrammable moment.
+The bride tribe will love the opportunity for an Instagrammable moment.